lunacys/BeatTheNotes/README.md

 To be able to build the Desktop project you need only [Visual Studio 2015](https://www.visualstudio.com/) or higher.

-**Please note, that the game uses .NET Framework 4.7.1 as a target framework, you may need to install it.
-However, I'm planning to change it to lower versions.**
+**Please note, that the game uses .NET Framework 4.6.1, and the SoundTouch library uses the .NET Standard 2.0.
+You may have to install both.**

 If you want to build Android project, you'll need to get [Visual Studio](https://www.visualstudio.com/) with Android Tools (Xamarin for Android).